CONSTITUTIVE PHOSPHORYLATION OF SHC PROTEINS IN HUMAN TUMORS

 Numero di pubblicazione5

-Stato di pubblicazionePubblicato - 7 set 1995
+Stato di pubblicazionePubblicato - 1995

 Fingerprint

-Entra nei temi di ricerca di 'Constitutive phosphorylation of Shc proteins in human tumors'.
+Entra nei temi di ricerca di 'CONSTITUTIVE PHOSPHORYLATION OF SHC PROTEINS IN HUMAN TUMORS'.
 Insieme formano una fingerprint unica.

 Cita questo